Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 There was a horizontal scrollbar even though elements were set to 100vw.
 This is because a visual error is caused when the vh is above 100vh.
 Fixed this using overflow-x:hidden.
 Acknowledgement to stackoverflow answer is in the Acknowledgement section.

 Placeholder for input type= "datetimelocal" wouldn't show.
-I used the solution from this answer: https://stackoverflow.com/questions/20321202/not-showing-placeholder-for-input-type-date-field/23683687#23683687 and amended it to work for datetimelocal
+I used the solution from this answer: https://stackoverflow.com/questions/20321202/not-showing-placeholder-for-input-type-date-field/23683687#23683687 and amended it to work for datetimelocal.

+Default input type="file" output was clashing with my color scheme.
+I hid the display and styled the label instead. https://stackoverflow.com/questions/21842274/cross-browser-custom-styling-for-file-upload-button/21842275#21842275

 ======